Novo Nordisk Foundation: Ownership structure

-The class A-shares in both companies (Novo Nordisk and Novozymes) are unlisted and cannot be traded.
+The class A-shares in both companies (Novo Nordisk and Novozymes) are unlisted and consequently cannot be publicly traded.
 The voting weight of the A-shares are 10 times those of B-shares in both companies.

+The current chairman of the Novo Nordisk Foundation is Lars Rebien Sørensen (former CEO of Novo Nordisk) and Mads Krogsgaard Thomsen is the current CEO of the Novo Nordisk Foundation.

 Profits and taxation

 The Novo Nordisk Foundation receives cashflows and profits from paid dividends from Novo Holdings A/S. The paid dividends are taxed in the underlying companies in correspondence with Danish corporate tax laws, prior to being paid out as dividends.

 Endowment

-The Novo Nordisk Foundation is the primary owner of Novo Nordisk A/S and Novozymes A/S through the foundation's subsidiary company Novo Holdings A/S. Aside from Novo Nordisk and Novozymes, the foundation is also a major shareholder in more than 75 other companies.
+The Novo Nordisk Foundation is the primary owner of Novo Nordisk A/S and Novozymes A/S through the foundation's subsidiary company Novo Holdings A/S. Aside from Novo Nordisk and Novozymes, the foundation is also a major shareholder in more than 135 other companies as of 2022.
 The foundation's financial endowment is maintained by dividends and returns on these investments.

+Types of grants

+The Novo Nordisk Foundation offers grants under five main models: